How Much Should You Put Down on a Home?

 With the median price of a new home in the U.S. over $310,000, it’s not surprising that many people have a hard time coming up with 20% down.
 Fortunately, whether you just don’t have that much cash or would prefer to put your money to work elsewhere, there are options available.

-Here’s an overview of some of the best low down payment mortgage programs.
+Here’s an overview of some of the best low down payment mortgage programs we found currently on the market.

 - FHA: The minimum required down payment for an FHA loan is 3.5%, and the minimum credit score is 580, in most cases.
 If your credit score is between 500 and 579, your minimum down payment is 10%.